 How to Analyze a JotForm Customer Survey in Displayr

-In this post, I am going to show how data from a JotForm survey can be analyzed in Displayr.
-The post contains a short survey that anybody can take, and the results are imported into Displayr and plotted.
+The post below contains a short survey that anybody can take; the results are then imported into Displayr and plotted.
 The resulting charts are embedded back into the blog post to demonstrate how Displayr can be used in conjunction with JotForm.

 When you’re happy with your form, click PUBLISH on the JotForm site.
 Once you’ve done that, there are various options for how respondents can fill out the form.
 You can send them a link like this, or embed it in a blog post or website.

 Below are two embedding options.
 You could also use scripts, pop-ups, buttons or third-party platforms such as content management systems.
 Please fill out the form for yourself!

 To get started, you only need two things: an API key and a Report ID Number.